 I admit I miss the ease and utility of Westlaw.
 At the same time, I do not have any desire to pay the rates that Westlaw charges.

 Through my state bar association, I have access to Fastcase.
-It is not as robust as Westlaw, but it certainly gets the job done.
 Google Scholar, a free option, also appears to be getting better by the day.
 If you practice in a niche area, your bar association may offer a free service to deliver recent opinions via email.
 That will help you stay on top of the most recent case law in your practice area.

 Check around to see what other options are available to you, especially if your practice is not motion-practice heavy.
 Chances are good you can survive without paying a ton for research.
 And if you find yourself in a pinch, you can always use the public access terminal at the law library.